 If you have been considering making your website mobile-friendly, now is the time.
 Actually, last month was the time.
 On April 21, 2015, Google made changes to its search algorithm that boost the rankings of mobile-friendly pages.
 This means if the pages of your website are legible and usable on mobile devices, your pages will rank better than those that are not.
 This was a significant change for which Google had provided some advanced warning back in February 2015.
 This change was significant enough that some dubbed it “Mobilegeddon.”

 To determine if your site is mobile-friendly, Google has provided a handy Mobile-Friendly Test tool.
-Simply visit the tool and enter a page URL and Google will scan the page to check for mobile friendliness.
+Simply visit the tool and enter a page URL and Google will scan the page to check for mobile-friendliness.
 Note that the tool scans only the page you entered into the tool, not the entire site.
-See Figure 1 for the test results for the Smooth Fusion home page.
+See below for the test results for the Smooth Fusion home page.

-If the page you entered does not pass the test, you will see an error message similar to the one in Figure 2.
+If the page you entered does not pass the test, you will see an error message similar to the one below.

 Depending on the errors the tool finds, Google will suggest articles to help you correct the mistakes.
 Google provided a convenient guide to help you avoid common mistakes with mobile SEO.

 Google has also provided answers to some frequently asked questions on the Webmaster Central Blog.
 A few key things to keep in mind from this FAQ are outlined below.